Internet Matters etc…

 To provide some guidance, containment and clarity for clients and supervisees with regards to social networking, online or media presence.

 My core training took place at a time before the internet evolved and became such an integrated part of daily life.
-Though therapists are generally trained to keep their personal lives out of the consulting room for the benefit of their clients, the massive availability of information about us on the internet means that this, virtually at least, can no longer happen.
-The complex world of digital media must be addressed and this is my attempt to acknowledge issues that may impact the therapeutic relationship.
-The information presented is based on consultations with colleagues and remains alive to change.
-In the meantime, I ask all my clients and supervisees to read through this page to familiarize themselves with these positions.
+Though therapists are generally trained to keep their personal lives out of the room for the benefit of their clients, the massive availability of information about us on the internet means that this, virtually at least, can no longer happen.
+The complex world of digital media must be addressed and this is an attempt to acknowledge issues that may impact the therapeutic relationship.
+The information presented is based on engaging with colleagues and remains alive to change.
+In the meantime, I invite all my clients and supervisees to read through this page to familiarize themselves with these matters.

 My social media activities: It is important for you to be aware that I maintain a social media presence.
 Online resources such as Twitter / Facebook / Linked In.
-I hold my duty of care and confidentiality to my psychotherapy clients and supervisees as sacrosanct and consider my contributions to be related to, but completely separate from my clinical work.
+I take my duty of care and confidentiality to my clients and supervisees very seriously and consider my contributions carefully to ensure they remain separate from my clinical work.

-Keeping Boundaries: The nature of an online presence can blur interpersonal boundaries, so it is important to be as clear as possible about how boundaries may be challenged when, as a general rule, I like to keep clinical work in the consultation room as much as possible.
-However, the nature of the digital world can sometimes stretch these boundaries, so I offer the best clarity I can below.
+Keeping Boundaries: The nature of an online presence can blur interpersonal boundaries, so it is important to be as clear as possible about how boundaries may be challenged when, as a general rule, I like to keep clinical work in the room as much as possible. in today’s digital world, this can sometimes stretch these boundaries, so I offer the best clarity I can below.

 Text: You may feel free to contact me by text message to alert me if you are running late for a session or for similar reasons.
 However, because of the lack of context of text messages, it is generally not the best method for communicating with me about more important matters, so please do phone and leave me a message.